 In order to deal with non-bipartite host graphs, we define the following two types of absorber units.
 Note that these absorbers are able to absorb one vertex.

 \begin{definition} Let $H$ be a graph and $(U, V)$ be a bipartition of $H^1$ such that $U$ is the set of all branch vertices.
-Let $x, y$ are the vertices as in \Cref{def:type1unit}.
-For consistency, we denote by $T^2_H$ the copy of $H^1.$ Let $u$ be a new vertex and adding edges $ux, uy$ to $T^2_H$ and we denote by $\hat{T}^2_H$ the obtained graph.
+Let $x, y$ be the vertices as in \Cref{def:type1unit}.
+For consistency, we denote by $T^2_H$ the copy of $H^1.$ Let $u$ be a new vertex and add edges $ux, uy$ to $T^2_H$ and we denote by $\hat{T}^2_H$ the obtained graph.